arthi2900/app1/docs/prd.md

 - **Back**: Return to Step 3
 - **Save as Draft**: Save exam without publishing
   - Confirmation message: 'Exam saved as draft.
 You can edit and publish it later.'
-  - Redirect to Teacher Dashboard
+  - Redirect to Teacher/Principal Dashboard
+- **For Practice Exams**:
   - **Schedule Exam**: Set exam to auto-publish at start time
     - Confirmation dialog: 'Exam will be automatically published on [Start Date/Time].
 Students will be notified.'
     - Status changes to 'Scheduled'
   - **Publish Now**: Make exam immediately available to students
     - Confirmation dialog: 'Are you sure you want to publish this exam?
 Students will be able to access it immediately.'
-  - Final validation check
-  - On success: 'Exam published successfully.
+    - Final validation check\n    - On success: 'Exam published successfully.
 Students have been notified.'
     - Status changes to 'Ongoing' (if within exam window) or 'Scheduled' (if before start time)
+- **For School-Level Exams (Teacher only)**:
+  - **Submit for Approval**: Submit exam to Principal for approval
+    - Confirmation dialog: 'Are you sure you want to submit this exam for Principal approval?
+You will not be able to edit it until approval decision is made.'
+    - Final validation check
+    - On success: 'Exam submitted for approval.
+You will be notified when Principal reviews it.'
+    - Status changes to 'Pending Approval'
+    - Principal receives notification
+- **For School-Level Exams (Principal only)**:
+  - **Schedule Exam**: Set exam to auto-publish at start time (no approval needed)
+  - **Publish Now**: Make exam immediately available to students (no approval needed)

-**UI Layout**:
+\n**UI Layout**:
-- Single column layout with cards\n- Summary cards at top
-- Question list in middle
+- Single column layout with cards\n- Summary cards at top\n- Question list in middle
 - Action buttons at bottom (sticky footer)
 - Progress indicator: 'Step 4 of 4 - Review & Publish'
 \n### 9.3 Online Exam Database Structure